vphantom/pyriteview/DEVELOPERS.md

 #### login (*$email*, *$password*)

-Attempts logging in with the `User` module and saves the credentials in the current session if successful.
-This should be triggered with `pass()` when processing a login form.
+Attempts logging in and saves the credentials in the current session if successful.
+This should be triggered with `pass()` when processing a login or ID confirmation form.

-#### whoam

-Returns the associative array describing the currently authenticated user, normally triggered with `grab()`.

 ### Logging Events